 It is recognised that people need information about what decisions are being taken locally, and how public money is being spent in order to hold the council to account for the services they provide.
 The views of customers are at the heart of the council's service delivery arrangements.

-Adur and Worthing Councils have developed a Consultation Policy which can be found at About consultation in Adur & Worthing - Adur & Worthing Councils which reflects the council's ambition to enable and empower communities to shape the places within which they live and work, influence formal decision making and make informed choices around the services they receive.
+Worthing Borough Council has developed a Community and Engagement Policy, which reflects the council's ambition to enable and empower communities to shape the places within which they live and work, influence formal decision making and make informed choices around the services they receive.

 To be effective this policy aims to inspire and support a genuine two-way dialogue with all sections of the community and other stakeholders.
 There are a number of ways people can get involved and connect with the council.
 Current consultations can be found on the Councils website at www.adur-worthing.gov.uk.
-Local people have the option to engage in a dialogue through: social media sites (including Facebook and twitter), petition schemes, stakeholder forums, council meetings (open to the public), and their local Councillor.
+Local people have the option to engage in a dialogue through: social media sites (including Facebook and twitter), petition schemes, neighbourhood forums, council meetings (open to the public), their local Councillor and through the citizens panel.